This CollegeBoard approved live online AP English Language and Composition class for homeschool students is one of our most popular and valuable.

 - Interactive discussion of course texts and concepts in our website forum.

 - Handouts and visual aids/presentations.

-– Reading assignments ranging from approx. 30-100 pages.
-Reading assignments may include major course texts AND suggested resources.
+- Reading assignments ranging from approx. 30-100 pages.
+These assignments may include major course texts and suggested resources.

 - Optional bonus assignments and an in-depth, extra-credit vocabulary prompt of the week.